Mukul05/Metricstics-System/README.md

 # SOEN-6611-Metricstics-System
+The Metricstics Application is a user-friendly tool designed for statistical analysis, featuring capabilities for uploading datasets, generating random data, and computing basic statistics like mean, median, mode, min, and max.
+It offers a  robust session management, allowing users to save and revisit their analytical sessions.
+Developed with Python and Tkinter, this application is ideal for both educational purposes and preliminary data analysis, combining ease of use with functional versatility

-Please read the instructions for steps to run the code.
+Note :- Please read the instructions for steps to run the code.
 ## Contributors:

 Mukul Kumar